 During the process of developing the 2016 Comprehensive Master Plan Update the Board of Commissioners worked with the community through a series of public meetings and needs assessment survey tools to identify and prioritize future initiatives of the Park District.
 Both indoor and outdoor recreation facilities ranked very high as needs expressed by the community.
 To evaluate facility development, the Park Board and staff conducted a feasibility study to explore the development of an indoor recreation center and an outdoor aquatics facility.
 Areas of study included a market analysis, operational costs, capital costs, program development, and site analysis.
 This study began in May 2018 and the Indoor Recreation and Aquatic Feasibility Report was accepted by the Board in March 2019.

-The construction cost of the new outdoor Aquatic Facility is anticipated to be $9-10 million.
+The construction cost of the new outdoor Aquatic Facility is anticipated to be $11-12 million.
 In July 2019 the Park Board and staff finalized a review of the agencies finances and funding options.
 From this work, it was determined that the Park District will complete construction of the project and operate it effectively using the existing financial capabilities and capacity of the agency.
-Additionally a plan was set forth to seek outside funding assistance, and the Park Board has prepared to submit a grant application to the Illinois Park and Recreational Facility Construction (PARC) grant program released in December 2019.

 The ground breaking and construction start for the new outdoor Aquatic Facility is anticipated to begin in 2021.
 “The ground breaking will coincide with the 50th anniversary of the Park District”, said Frangiamore.
 “Our expectation is to open the new facility for the summer 2022.”

 Copies of the 2016 Comprehensive Master Plan Update, Action Plan 2018 Update, and the Indoor Recreation and Aquatic Feasibility Study are available for viewing.
-To receive updates on this project and invitations to upcoming open houses pertaining to the outdoor Aquatic Facility, subscribe to the Park District’s email list.
+To receive updates on this project subscribe to the Park District’s email list.